 Games you can play with your Ruffle Snuffle Train’n’Treat Ball

-These are the games I pass on to the humans to play with their Brand New Train’n’treat balls.
+These are the games I pass on to the humans to play with their brand new Train’n’treat snuffle ball.

 Quite simply as the name suggests use it as a treat after training practice.
 You could do 10mins of training then present the filled ball as your dogs reward.
 After training and sniffing you’ll have one tired dog.